 ARRÁBIDA: Green and blue landscapes

-Stretching along the south coast of the peninsula of Setúbal, Arrábida natural park is rich in golden beaches edged by impressive greenery cliffs.
+Stretching along the south coast of the peninsula of Setúbal, Arrábida natural park is rich in golden beaches edged by impressive green mountains.
 It’s home to some of my favorite beaches around Lisbon.

 The ex-libris of this area is the stunning Portinho da Arrábida with azure waters and a 17th-century fort.
-Personally, I’d rather have the 20-min hike and reach Praia dos Coelhos to a more off the beaten track experience in direct contact with nature.
-Be sure both options ensure an awesome beach day though.
+Personally, I’d rather endure a 20-min hike and reach Praia dos Coelhos to a more off the beaten track experience in direct contact with nature.

 Getting around Arrábida

 Arrábida is a special place to get around.
-First of all, the road along the coast is one-way which means you always need to start your journey to get there in the city of Setúbal.
+First of all, the road along the coast is one-way which means you always need to start your journey in the city of Setúbal to get there.

-Secondly, parking is done on the road itself.
-Specially in summer weekends, this can be a nightmare.
+Secondly, parking is a mess.
+Since 2018, parking can only be done until Praia da Figueirinha (paid).
+Especially in summer weekends, this can be a nightmare.
 I recommend you get there as early in the morning as possible.

 COMPORTA: The perfect beach getaway

 Imagine a small village, stuck between the Atlantic, endless rice fields and the plain landscape (sort of an european savana) of Alentejo.
-Oh and 15km of the most wild beaches you’ll find in Europe.
+Oh and 15km of the wildest beaches you’ll find in Europe.

 It’s the perfect pitstop to disconnect and step into a new state of mind for the rest of your trip.
 The Royal family of Monaco, who comes here every summer, appears to agree.